[hfe_template id='123664']

 Borehole Water

-Experiencing a severe drought forever changes the way you view water and its usage.
+Experiencing a severe drought forever changes how you view water and its usage.
 Gone are the days of mindlessly opening a tap and letting it run unheeded.
 Relying on the council alone to supply water is out of the question; thus, borehole water has become very popular.

 Finding alternative sources of water has become the buzzword of the day.
 Knowledge about boreholes is critical.
-For this reason, the most crucial question of all is what the costs of sinking a borehole are?
+For this reason, the most crucial question is, what are the costs of sinking a borehole?

 A borehole can vary in price anywhere from R50 00 to R180 000.
 Depending on the following factors:

-- The area in which Borehole is being drilled
+• The area in which the Borehole is being drilled

 Drilling out of season may lower the costs as the borehole contractors may be less busy than in summer.

-Once you have a better idea of the cost of drilling a borehole, one can make a more informed decision.
+Once you have a better idea of the cost of drilling a borehole, you can make a more informed decision.

 How Do You Know If Your Property Has Water For Boreholes?